 DIY waxing mistakes can cause more than frustration, and wasted time and money.
-Missed hair, breakage, unnecessary pain, redness, and even ingrown hairs can result from giving yourself a bad wax.
+Missed hair, breakage, unnecessary pain, redness, and even ingrown hairs may result from giving yourself a bad wax.
 To counter this, learn about the common blunders made at home, and how to prevent and avoid them.
 You'll have a better experience removing your hair and saving money.

 Not Having Enough Hair